Vít Rakušan: Views and attitudes

 Rakušan stated that the Czech Republic should support Israel but he also criticized the planned Israeli annexation of the Jewish settlements, that Israel has developed on the occupied Jordanian West Bank since 1967, which is territory that the Palestinians count on for their future state of Palestine.

 In relation to the removal of the statue of the Russian marshal Ivan Konev in Prague 6 in 2020, Rakušan objected the criticism expressed by the chairman of KSCM Vojtěch Filip in one of the Russian daily papers.
 It was the removal of the statue that Filip criticized in the daily.
 According to Rakušan, Filip crossed the line.
 He also drew attention to the increasing power of Russian propaganda.

 In recent years, Rakušan sees a similar problem in the obvious pressure and influence of China, which are also often mentioned in connection with the death of the then President of the Senate Jaroslav Kubera.
 According to him, China makes use of the Czech Republic not only as a tool of propaganda, but also from the point of view of industrial espionage.
 Attention to the influence of China and Russia is regularly drawn in the reports of BIS.

 Rakušan is a supporter of the idea of a simple, modern state, which should primarily serve its citizens, not hinder them.
 As part of his role as an elected representative, he tries to help citizens to improve and simplify life within the project Absurdity.
 In the long term, he also subscribes to the ideas and legacy of former president Václav Havel.

 Personal life

 Rakušan has been married twice, with Marie Auerová being as his wife since 2015.
 They have two sons named Matěj and Jonáš, born in 2017 and 2020 respectively.
-His father is the former senator elected as a member of ČSSD Jan Rakušan.
+His father is a former senator elected as a member of ČSSD, Jan Rakušan.